 Your organization is listed at the top of the page along with your organization role.
 The Application Permissions grid communicates your role for each application within the organization.
 Click the help icon next to each role for details on the data access and actions made available by each level.

-Create a customized header and footer for your Contrast account with your choice color, text and more style options.
+Create a customized header and footer for the Contrast UI with your choice of color, text and more style options.
+This feature is available for users with Enterprise-on-Premises (EOP) instances of Contrast.

-Complete the following steps to use HTML to customize the header, footer or both for your account.
-The height of every header is set at 24 pixels for Enterprise-on-Premises (EOP) users or 75 pixels for SaaS users.
+Complete the following steps to use HTML to customize the header, footer or both per server.
+The height of every header is set at 24 pixels.
 The height of every footer is set at 75 pixels.

 <... style="".../>) for the following attributes: "font-family", "background-color", "color", "font-size" and "text-decoration".